DJCordhose/machine-learning-in-the-browser/README.md

-# machine-learning-in-the-browser
-Machine Learning with JavaScript in the browser
+Introductory Material for Machine Learning